aman1108/Python-Lab/README.md

 # Python-Lab
-Lab Work of Python Programming of Bacth 2022
+Lab Work of Python Programming of Batch 2022